 Where Are Adoption Cases Heard?

 Adoption is a legal process for making a child a permanent member of a family other than the child's birth family.
-This legal process falls under the jurisdiction of a court of law in the State where the adoption occurs.
+In order to formalize an adoption, the adoptive family must make its way through the legal process in a family court, under the jurisdiction of a court of law in the state where the adoption occurs.

-Every State maintains a court system in which different courts are designated to hear specific types of cases.
+Every state maintains a court system in which different courts are designated to hear specific types of cases.
 That designation is what is meant by the term "jurisdiction."
-For example, criminal cases will be tried in a State criminal court.
-Adoption is a civil procedure, and at the State court level, certain civil courts are given jurisdiction over adoption cases.
-A person who seeks to adopt a child must file his or her petition for adoption with the appropriate court.
+For example, criminal cases will be tried in a state criminal court.
+Adoption is a civil procedure, and at the state court level, certain civil courts are given jurisdiction over adoption cases.
+A person who seeks to adopt a child must file their petition for adoption with the appropriate court.